dennylslee/Pythagorean-classification-DNN/README.md

 ## Basic DNN

-A two layer simple DNN is constructed using Keras.
+A three layer simple DNN is constructed using Keras.
 The input dimension is obviously set to 3 for the tuple input format.
 No dropout was used since no signficant overfitting was observed given the simplicity of the problem.

 ```python